tpdenk/scraphouse/NOTES.md

 ---

 ## 6. Read Pipeline & Routing
-Routing relies on thread-local state.
+Routing queries efficiently relies on thread-local metadata to minimize cross-core communication and disk I/O.

-1. **Local Pruning:** The coordinator checks its thread-local Zone Map for overlapping `block_id`s, unconditionally including unsealed active blocks.
+### 6.1 Zone Maps & Local Pruning
+**What they are:** Zone maps are lightweight, block-level min/max indexes that allow the database to mathematically prove a block does not contain relevant data, enabling it to skip processing that block entirely.

+**Storage on Disk:** When a worker core finishes writing and seals a 256KiB `block_<n>.dat`, it computes the minimum and maximum values for that specific chunk.
+It persists these bounds permanently in the block's adjacent `meta_<n>.json` file.

+**In-Memory Routing:** On startup, the coordinator loads the contents of all `meta_<n>.json` files into a thread-local, in-memory map.
+When a query arrives (e.g., `WHERE age > 50`), the coordinator evaluates the predicate against this RAM-based map.
+If a block's `max` age is `45`, the coordinator instantly prunes that block from the execution plan, completely avoiding the mesh RPC and disk read.
+Active (unsealed) blocks are unconditionally included.

+### 6.2 Mesh RPC & Zero-Copy Fetch
-2. **Mesh RPC:** Batched read requests traverse the mesh to target workers.
-3. **Zero-Copy Fetch:** Workers fetch blocks via `DmaFile`, apply SIMD masks for `tombstones` and `transaction_committed`, and return dense buffers to the coordinator.
+For blocks that survive pruning, batched read requests traverse the mesh to the target worker cores.
+Workers fetch the blocks via `DmaFile`, apply SIMD masks for `tombstones` and `transaction_committed`, and return dense buffers back across the mesh.

+### 6.3 Tuple Alignment
-4. **Tuple Alignment:** The coordinator aligns scattered column fragments by `rowid` and streams tuples to the TCP socket.
+The coordinator receives the scattered, filtered column fragments.
+It aligns them by `rowid` and streams the reconstructed tuples directly to the TCP socket.

 ---